aws-solutions-library-samples/aws-insurancelake-etl/resources/file_formats.md

 }
 ```

-**Note: To load multiple sheets of data in the workbook into multiple tables, simply copy the same Excel file to multiple `collect` bucket folders, each with their own transformation spec file and Excel configuration (which references each sheet).**
+**Note: To load multiple sheets of data in the workbook into multiple tables, simply copy the same Excel file to multiple Collect bucket folders, each with their own transformation spec file and Excel configuration (which references each sheet).**

 ### Notes on Excel Support